Crade47/Weather-Station/README.md

 # Weather-Station

-### This is a responsive website that tells the current temprature of any city using Openweather API
+### This is a responsive website that tells the current temprature of any city using OpenWeatherMap API

 ![image](https://user-images.githubusercontent.com/76691246/191585127-d8e43969-b3cd-4f54-8e3d-a6c8dbd6be4f.png)